Easy DIY Herb Salt Recipe to Elevate Any Dish

 - You can also use fresh herbs in your herbal salts.
 Just dry them out ahead of time before mixing them with the kosher salt.

-- Once you make this basic recipe, you can use other ingredients to make your own homemade spice blend.
+- Once you make this basic recipe, you can use other ingredients to create your own homemade spice blend.
 Lemon zest, lime zest, sage leaves, fresh rosemary, red pepper flakes, and garlic cloves are other ingredients to try for your herb mixture.

 How to use Herb Salts